Write for us

 - We cannot accept any piece of writing that exceeds 2,000 words

-- Your submission cannot have been published on any other writing platform, aside from personal blogs and websites.
-If your submission has been previously published on your personal blog, please provide us with a link to the post
+- Your submission must not have been published on any other writing platform, aside from personal blogs and websites.
+If your submission has been previously published on your personal blog, please provide us with a link to the post.

 - There’s no limit on how many times you can submit to DD, however, we cannot accept more than two pieces per writer, per month.
 The exception to this rule is a collection of poems, which we may be able to combine into one post.

 What’s most important to us is the chance to read your work, so if you’re unsure of where your submission fits, or if it’s right for DD, please do send it in – we’d love to hear from you.